erich666/McUsd/README.md

 No intensity adjustments were needed for the lava emission values or scaling (I can't say whether texture scaling is actually used; I did not see it in the user interface for the lava materials).
 Auto-exposure is occurring, as the lava itself is brighter than above.

 Overall USD import has improved considerably in UE 5.0.
-The main problem I see with all these renders is with the semitransparent purple stained glass block.
-In Unreal Editor 4.27.2, for example, the path trace of this block looked like this:
+The main problem I see with the path trace is that the semitransparent purple stained glass block is not transparent, unlike the "Lit" version.
+This may be a regression.
+In Unreal Editor 4.27.2, for example, the path trace looks like this:

 ![Unreal Editor 4.27.2 path tracing mode](/images/ue_4_27_path_tracing.png "Unreal Editor 4.27.2 path tracing mode")